yauque/yauque.github.io/export.thimble.app/export.thimble.app.guide.md

 Section 3 and 4 will move on to image hosting and changing images' links on webpages and (Firebase data changes - if Firebase database is used along with website)

-Section 5 include links to assign custom domain name to GitHub hosted site ,other options to publish website without GitHub and create realtime app using Firebase tutorial.
+Section 5 include links to assign custom domain name to GitHub hosted site ,other options to publish website without GitHub.

 <br><br>
 <a name="sectionTwo"></a>